CONSIDER THIS...

 ---It comes down to ones acceptance of his circumstances and the situations he finds himself and, when we go a bit deeper, we can see that is the acceptance of ones ownself, or self-acceptance.
 After all, ''Home is where the Heart is.''

----I, myself, spent over a week at UCSF, recently.
+'em and when to fold 'em.''---I, myself, spent over a week at UCSF, recently.
 It was all well and good, but when I was released and was brought up the driveway at LHH, I felt like I was coming ''Home.''
 I felt more at peace, and there was a familiarity, even with residents I don't know very well, but see around.
 I found that somehow this ''House'' [LHH] had become my ''Home.''
 I can't tell you when it exactly happened.
 I gave up the place where I had lived in SF, since 1982, about two years ago.
 The stroke I had June 2, 2002, changed all that.

 ---I am aware that there is a temporariness to the circumstance and situation, as ALL things, in time, have that quality. ''All Things do Pass.''
 For now, this is the place I call ''Home'', and it seems like a good place to work on being at ''Home with Yourself.''
 See you at the ''Candy'' Store or ''Truckin'' the hallways.
 Be Well and Happy Holidays.